steezyali/steezyali.github.io/_pages/about.md

 🏋️Outside of school, you can find me weightlifting, trying new dishes around town, or reading Sci-Fi (currently on 'Stranger in a Strange Land')

-My experience in engineering has given me a solid foundation in the principles of robotics, mechatronics, and machine learning, which I have applied to my internship and course work.
+My engineering experiences have given me a solid foundation in the principles of robotics, mechatronics, and machine learning, which I have applied to my internship and course work.
 In my free time, I enjoy exploring new developments in robotics and AI, and I'm currently challenging myself with personal projects.
 I'd be more than happy to discuss my background or other opportunites!

 Take a look at the links above to learn more about me! :)
 ## Feel free to reach out via email: jhali@andrew.cmu.edu or cell: +1 8622417924